Seouleeeeee/Bayesian_Optimization/README.md

 This repository contains a reimplementation of the Bayesian optimization approach described in the paper by Snoek et al. [1].
 This implementation was created as part of the final project for ECE500 in the Spring of 2023.
-The code is based on the approach presented in the original paper as well as the existing package, Spearmint [Spearmint](https://github.com/JasperSnoek/spearmint), written by the authors of the paper.
+The code is based on the approach presented in the original paper as well as the existing package, [Spearmint](https://github.com/JasperSnoek/spearmint), written by the authors of the paper.

 The dependent packages and their corresponding versions used in this implementation are as follows:
 - numpy (version 1.23.5)